Cleaning and restoring quarry tiles can be a very difficult job for which there are many proprietary products available.

 Wipe hard.
 You will go through a great many cloths !
 Keep adding white spirit if necessary.

-See our related projects, left, for more information about cleaning, restoring and sealing stone floors.
+See our related projects, right, for more information about cleaning, restoring and sealing stone floors.